Diploma of Counselling vs Bachelor of Counselling: which is right for you?

 • The higher education pathway — completing a Bachelor of Counselling (or related degree) at a university.
 This is a three-year undergraduate degree that provides broader theoretical grounding in psychology, human development, and counselling frameworks.

-Both pathways lead to professional registration, real counselling roles, and the ability to make a meaningful difference in people’s lives.
+Both pathways lead to professional recognition, real counselling roles, and the ability to make a meaningful difference in people’s lives.
 The difference is in how you get there, how long it takes, and what it costs.

 There’s no single “correct” pathway.
 The right one is the one that fits your life right now.